No Products in the Cart

 Some common upholstered headboard types include freestanding, straight, wood-framed, and tufted, each offering unique characteristics to complement your sheets and bedroom furniture.

 Freestanding upholstered headboards can be attached to the bed frame, mattress foundation, or wall, providing flexibility in installation.
-Straight-upholstered headboards are usually rectangular in shape and may feature unique prints or fabric.
+Straight-upholstered headboards are usually rectangular in shape and may feature unique prints or fabrics.
 Wood-framed upholstered headboards combine wood framing with upholstery, adding decorative elements to the design.
 Tufted upholstered headboards feature buttons sewn or stapled in rows over the upholstery, creating a plush and elegant appearance.

 Storage headboards are equipped with built-in drawers or shelves, providing additional space for books, lamps, and decorative items.
 They are often attached to bunk beds or platform bed frames.